 I came to website coding and design in my early sixties - it is never too late to strike out in new directions and I firmly believe every new interest and skill not only adds extra dimensions to life, but may even slow down the progress of mental decay.
 (It is very difficult to walk when your fingers, eyes and legs are crossed.)

 I worked on the MDGP website and later worked for the engineering firm, Zemek, where I coded an entirely new site for them.
-My latest move, almost three years ago, was to Reef Catchments Ltd where I work with four sites, three of them are content management systems.
+My last move, in 2015, was to Reef Catchments Ltd where I worked with four sites, three of them are content management systems.
+I now work as a website consultant.

 I've had three books published, Secret of the Tower Room (Houghton Mifflin), Just me and the Kids (Penguin), and Volunteering (Elephas).
 During the early part of 2012 I also tried out the ebook format for two adult novels, Dreamweb and Childmesh.